Localisations and completions of nilpotent $G$-spaces: Abstract

 \section{Abstract}

-We develop the theory of nilpotent $G$-spaces and their localizations, for $G$ a compact Lie group, via reduction to the non-equivariant case using Bousfield localization.
-One point of interest in the equivariant setting is that we can choose to localize or complete at different sets of primes at different fixed point spaces - and the theory works out just as well provided that you invert more primes at $K \leq G$ than at $H \leq G$, whenever $K$ is subconjugate to $H$ in $G$.
+We develop the theory of nilpotent $G$-spaces and their localisations, for $G$ a compact Lie group, via reduction to the non-equivariant case using Bousfield localisation.
+One point of interest in the equivariant setting is that we can choose to localise or complete at different sets of primes at different fixed point spaces - and the theory works out just as well provided that you invert more primes at $K \leq G$ than at $H \leq G$, whenever $K$ is subconjugate to $H$ in $G$.
+We also develop the theory in an unbased context, allowing us to extend the theory to $G$-spaces which are not $G$-connected.

-\textbf{Introduction}
+\section{Introduction}

-The purpose of this paper is to develop the theory of localizations and completions of nilpotent $G$-spaces at sets of primes, where $G$ is a compact Lie group.
+The purpose of this paper is to develop the theory of localisations and completions of nilpotent $G$-spaces at sets of primes, where $G$ is a compact Lie group.
 The main reference for the equivariant theory is \cite[Ch.
-II]{M96}, where it was explained how the foundations of the theory could be developed using the same arguments as in the non-equivariant setting, with some additional complications when $G$ is compact Lie rather than just finite.
-Our approach is slightly different, in that we use the theory of Bousfield localization to deduce the foundations of the theory from the non-equivariant case.
+II]{M96}, which itself is a summary of the older papers \cite{MMT82} and \cite{M82}, where it was explained how the foundations of the theory could be developed using the same arguments as in the non-equivariant setting, with some additional complications when $G$ is compact Lie rather than just finite.
+Our approach is slightly different, in that we use the theory of Bousfield localisation to deduce the foundations of the theory from the non-equivariant case.
 This approach leads to fewer difficulties in the compact Lie case, and allows us to use a more general definition of a nilpotent $G$-space than in \cite{M96}, see Definition \ref{name21}.
-Another contribution of this paper is that we allow the set of primes we are localizing or completing at to vary over the orbit category of $G$, and we show that this provides no extra difficulties provided that you 'invert more primes' at $K \leq G$ than at $H \leq G$, whenever $K$ is subconjugate to $H$ in $G$.
-For example, we could localize at $p$ at one subgroup and complete at $p$ at another, where, loosely speaking, completing at $p$ 'inverts more primes' than localizing at $p$.
-Finally, we deduce some additional results to those in \cite{M96}, such as fracture squares for nilpotent $G$-spaces, and the fact that completion preserves homotopy fibre squares of nilpotent $G$-spaces.
+For example, we prove that a nilpotent $G$-space $X$ is $p$-complete iff all homotopy groups of the form $\pi_i(X^H)$ are $p$-complete.
+This fact was proved in \cite[Theorem 2]{M82}, but only under the assumption that, for fixed $i$, the nilpotency classes of $\pi_i(X^H)$, as $H$ varies, have a common bound.